KaungHtetCho-22/AIT-monsoon-bio/README.md

 ### GPU Server

-The `continuous_audio_processing.py` script reads files from the FTP server, processes them on the GPU server, and saves individual JSON results:
+The `continuous_audio_processing.py` script reads files from the FTP server, processes them on the GPU server, and saves the results

 - Device_id/
 - Date/